to businesses than any other bank in the last year

 log-ins to the app every year

-children had a MoneySense lesson in the last year
+children had a MoneySense lesson in the last three years

 NatWest serves customers in England and Wales supporting them with their personal, private and business banking needs, and supports large corporates in Western Europe.